arthurseverino/todo-list/README.md

 ### Todo List

-This is my first CRUD app.

-It is a Todo List I made with HTML, CSS and Javascript.
+Hi, this is my Todo List I made with HTML, CSS and Javascript.
+It is my first CRUD app.

 You can view the app here:
 https://arthurseverino.github.io/todo-list/